1. Know what is Managed WordPress hosting

 4. Know how much storage space your WordPress website needs

-Some WordPress hosting providers offer 10GB of storage space, some offer 50GB of storage space and there are some that offer 200GB of storage space.
+Some Managed WordPress hosting plans offer 10GB of storage space, some offer 50GB of storage space and there are some that offer 200GB of storage space.
 There are even some that

 5. Know where your visitors are from

-However, not all WordPress hosting provider has a data center spread around the world uniformly.
-Some WordPress hosting providers only have a data center in the U.S. and some only have a data center in Europe.
+However, not all Managed WordPress hosting provider has a data center spread around the world uniformly.
+Some Managed WordPress hosting provider only has a data center in the U.S. and some only have a data center in Europe.

-6. Know the essential features that should be provided by a WordPress hosting provider
+6. Know the essential features that should be provided by a Managed WordPress hosting provider

 A WordPress website can be quite demanding in terms of features.
 But of course, it really depends on what the WordPress website is for.
 The more advanced the WordPress website is, the more features it needs.